HydroQuest: OceanQuest testing at Paimpol–Bréhat

 A 1 MW OceanQuest turbine was tested at Paimpol–Bréhat between April 2019 and December 2021.
-It was again constructed by CMN in Cherbourg, and comprised four vertical axis turbines each with three blades, mounted in pairs on two shafts.
+It was again constructed by CMN in Cherbourg, and consisted of four vertical axis turbines each with three blades, mounted in pairs on two shafts.
 Each rotor was 3.8 m high with a 4 m radius.
 These were mounted in a frame 9.8 m high and 24.7 m wide, which housed two permanent magnet generators at the top of each shaft.
-The device weighed 1500 tonnes, and sat on a tripod foundation.
+The device sat on a tripod foundation.
 The power curve of the turbine was certified by Bureau Veritas against IEC TS-62600-200.

+In 2025, the Paimpol–Bréhat tidal test site was transferred from its historical operator EDF to the Open-C Foundation, which now manages several French marine renewable energy platforms.

 FloWatt project

-In collaboration with CMN and renewable energy company Qair, Hydroquest are developing the FloWatt project.
-This will comprise seven HydroQuest turbine units, each rated at 2.5 MW, to be installed at Raz Blanchard, Normandy.
-The turbines will be again be constructed by CMN in Cherbourg.
-Each unit is 21 m tall, 26 m wide with a pair of three-bladed turbines mounted on a vertical shaft either side of a central structure.
+In collaboration with CMN and renewable energy company Qair, HydroQuest is developing the FloWatt project, a tidal-stream farm to be located at Raz Blanchard, Normandy.
+This will consist of six HydroQuest turbine units, each rated at 2.8 MW, for a total capacity of 17 MW.
+The turbines will be constructed by CMN in Cherbourg.
+Each unit is 21 m tall, 26 m wide, with a pair of three-bladed turbines mounted on a vertical shaft either side of a central structure.

 The Windstaller Alliance, a joint venture between Norwegian companies Aker Solutions, DeepOcean and Solstad Offshore, was contracted to undertake a front-end engineering design for the subsea power systems of the FloWatt project.

+In early 2025, HydroQuest signed a contract with the Loire-Atlantique–based company Loiretech for the manufacture of 72 composite blades for the FloWatt pilot farm.

 The French Government is supporting the project with €65m funding and dedicated revenue support for the electricity generated.
 In September 2023, HydroQuest launched a crowdfunding campaign, seeking to raise a further €1.5m for the project.
 In October 2024, it was announced that HydroQuest and Normandie Hydroliennes had been awarded €51m between them from the European Union's Innovation Fund to develop 29 MW of tidal stream capacity at Raz Blanchard.

-The project is now scheduled to be commissioned in 2027.
+Construction of the turbines will begin soon at the CMN shipyard in Cherbourg, with installation planned 3 km offshore at a depth of around 30 m.
+The pilot farm is expected to be commissioned in 2028, depending on successful deployment and grid connection.

+Company structure

+HydroQuest is a French company headquartered in Meylan, near Grenoble.
+The company develops river and tidal stream turbines and is based in the Inovallée technology park.
+It is led by Thomas Jaquier.

+HydroQuest is a subsidiary of CMN Naval, a French multinational company in the shipbuilding sector, which also includes Constructions Mécaniques de Normandie from Cherbourg.